17 Insider tips for visiting Prague on budget (2026) by a local

 The type of accommodation you can expect is fairly basic (think youth hostel style), but a lot of these rooms are nowadays single or double with their own bathroom.
 You can find all the details, list of accommodation and how to book on the Charles University Tourist Accommodation website.

-More hostels in Prague with low cost starting from 350-450 – CZK per person per night for a bed in a dormitory room.
+There are also more hostels in Prague with low cost starting from 400-600 – CZK per person per night for a bed in a dormitory room.
 Most hostels also have smaller private rooms for couples or families and these are slightly more expensive (but still much cheaper than hotels)

 - Czech Inn – Francouzská 76, Vinohrady, 120 00 Praha 2, CZK 400 ($17 USD), private rooms from 1400 CZK